Spatio-Temporal Latent Graph Structure Learning for Traffic Forecasting: Introduction

 \section{Introduction}

-Owing to the proliferation of urbanization, the transportation systems has been under heavy stress and intractable.
-Fortunately, with the pervasive use of the sensors deployed in cities, intelligent transportation systems(ITS) as well as smart city has intrigued the public and highlight manifold merits.
-Traffic forecasting, which means predicting the future traffic volume from past observed data, truly plays a pivotal role in smart city efforts and Spatio-Temporal data-mining.\cite{yiCityTrafficModelingCitywide2019}\cite{xieUrbanFlowPrediction2020} Through forecasting future traffic, it provides related departments reference in constructing smart city from managing modern traffic,reducing the risk of public safety emergency, etc. In other perspective, owning an smooth outing plan based on the information brought by traffic forecast, the living quality of most people could be improved as well.
-To sum up, accurate traffic forecasting is a very meaningful and urgent problem.
+Owing to the proliferation of urbanization, transportation systems have been under heavy stress and intractable.
+Fortunately, with the pervasive use of the sensors deployed in cities, intelligent transportation systems (ITS) as well as smart city has intrigued the public and highlighted manifold merits.
+Traffic forecasting, which means predicting the future traffic volume from past observed data, truly plays a pivotal role in smart city efforts and Spatio-Temporal data-mining\cite{yiCityTrafficModelingCitywide2019}\cite{xieUrbanFlowPrediction2020}.
+Through forecasting future traffic, it provides related departments references in constructing smart cities from managing modern traffic, reducing the risk of public safety emergencies, etc. From another perspective, owning a smooth outing plan based on the information brought by traffic forecast, the living quality of most people could be improved as well.
+To sum up, accurate traffic forecasting is a meaningful and urgent problem.